scrapix/epsonscan2-headless/README.md

-# Builder for epsonscan2
+# About

-This allows building the epsonscan2 software https://support.epson.net/linux/en/epsonscan2.php as a Debian package.
+This Repository allows to download or build building the epsonscan2 software https://support.epson.net/linux/en/epsonscan2.php as a Debian package.

 ## Why
 I wanted to run an EPSON DS-310 on my headless Raspberry PI (a scanserver for paperless-ngx).

 There are no official arm64 images and the deb files require an X server installation which I really like to avoid.

+# Usage
+1. Download the latest deb paclage from: https://github.com/janrueth/epsonscan2/releases/ From Ubuntu Server 24 ARM

+#Add debian package repository so that necessary dependencies can be installed
+3. sudo echo "deb [trusted=yes plattform=arm64] http://ftp.de.debian.org/debian/ bullseye main" /etc/apt/sources.list.d/archive_uri-https_packages_debian_org_-noble.list

+#Install downloaded epsonscan2 package
+4. sudo apt install ./epsonscan2-headless_0.1.0-6.7.43.0-1_arm64.deb

+# Build epsonscan2-headless
+<<<<------Please fill instructions-------->>
+<<<<------Please fill instructions-------->>
+<<<<------Please fill instructions-------->>

-### Other sane backends
+### Other sane backends in consideration
 There are other backends that "support" this printer.

 * epson